DKane6112/Physician-Forest/README.md

 - Java 18 or higher

 ### How to Run
-Simply download the executable Jar file 'Physician Forest.Jar' and click to run.
+Simply download the executable Jar file 'Physician Forest.jar' and click to run.